 It is not known exactly how CWD is spread.
-Experimentally, the disease can be spread both directly (animal to animal contact) and indirectly (soil or other surface to animal).
-It is thought that the most common mode of transmission from an infected animal is via saliva, feces and possibly other body secretions.
+Experimentally, the infectious agent can be spread directly (animal to animal contact) and indirectly (soil or other surface to animal).
+It is thought that the most common mode of transmission from an infected animal is via saliva, but feces, urine and possibly other body secretions also contain the prion.
 There is evidence that people moving live infected animals have spread the disease over long distances.